Fire and rescue services

 Violent crime sometimes happens in tourist hotspots, including:

 Gang violence is a major problem in Belize, especially in the Southside of Belize City (south of Haulover Creek Canal).
 Gang members often use weapons to resolve disputes.
 Clashes occur frequently between gangs to gain control over territories for illegal activities.
-You should avoid going to these areas.
+You should avoid these areas.

 Police capacity to respond to violent incidents is limited, and many crimes remain unsolved.